Cyclic Sieving and Cluster Duality of Grassmannian: Main definitions

 \item Remove a maximal subset of 2-cycles. \item Freeze the vertices corresponding to boundary faces of $\Gamma$. \end{itemize} For example, the reduced plabic graph $\Gamma_{a,n}$ gives rise to a quiver $Q_{a, n}$ as follows (please keep in mind that we have the convention $n=a+b$).
+The unfrozen part of this quiver is also known as the triangle product $\mathrm{A}_{a-1}\boxtimes \mathrm{A}_{b-1}$ (see, e.g., \cite[p.~8]{Kelperiod}, \cite[p.~2]{Weng}):

 Here the vertex assigned to the top-left face is indexed by $(0,0)$.
 The other faces of $\Gamma_{a,n}$ form an $a\times b$ grid.
 Their corresponding vertices of $Q_{a,n}$ are indexed in the same way as matrix entries.
 The gray vertices are frozen.
-Denote by $I$ the set of vertices of $Q_{a,n}$ and by $I^\uf$ the set of unfrozen vertices of $Q_{a,n}$.
+Denote by $I$ the set of vertices of $Q_{a,n}$ and by $I^{\uf}$ the set of unfrozen vertices of $Q_{a,n}$.
 The exchange matrix $\varepsilon$ of $Q_{a,n}$ is defined to be an $I\times I$ matrix with entries

+\begin{rmk} The definition of the exchange matrix $\epsilon_{fg}$ differs from the usual convention by an extra minus sign.
+The reason we include this extra minus sign is to simplify later computations. \end{rmk}

-For simplicity, we will also use an integer $i\in\{1,\ldots, n\}$ to denote the frozen vertex corresponding to the boundary face lying between $i$ and $i+1$.
+For simplicity, we will also use an integer $i\in\{1,\dots, n\}$ to denote the frozen vertex corresponding to the boundary face lying between $i$ and $i+1$.
 In other words,

 Let $(\mathscr{A}_{a,n}, \mathscr{X}_{a,n})$ be the cluster ensemble associated to $Q_{a,n}$.
 See \eqref{cluster.ensemble.def.7.19} for its rigorous definition.
 Let $\{A_{i,j}\}_{(i,j)\in I}$ be the $K_2$ cluster of $\mathscr{A}_{a,n}$ associated to the quiver $Q_{a,n}$ and let $\{X_{i,j}\}_{(i,j)\in I}$ be the Poisson cluster of $\mathscr{X}_{a,n}$ associated to $Q_{a,n}$.
 Abusing notation, we will frequently write $f$ instead of $(i,j)\in I$ with $f$ being the face of $\Gamma_{a,n}$ corresponding to the vertex $(i,j)$ of $Q_{a,n}$.